tmtsoftware/esw/docs/src/main/technical/sequence-component-tech.md

 | ESW | (none) | ESW.ESW_77 |
 | ESW | primary |  ESW.primary |

+Note that CSW always capitalizes a subsystem when it is displayed.
+Arguments can be entered as lowercase.

+@@@warning
+In all cases, the subsystem must be the acronyms defined by Systems Engineering and as defined in CSW.
+If the subsystem is not a valid TMT subsystem, an error will occur.
+@@@

 @@@note
 If `Name` is not provided while starting Sequence Component, it will be uniquely generated using pattern -`Subsystem`.`Subsystem`_`<Random number 1 to 100>`.
 There exists possibility that, this generated name is already taken by another Sequence Component.
 To solve this scenario, Sequence
 Component registration involves retry mechanism which then generates another name and starts Sequence Component.
 @@@

-Note that CSW always capitalizes a subsystem when it is displayed.
-Arguments can be entered as lowercase.

 The Sequence Component provides framework code to support the loading and unloading of Scripts and a few other useful capabilities.